Skip to Main Content

 Searching for Lifestyle (Psychographic) Information

 Students doing marketing research often need lifestyle (aka psychographic) information, i.e. information about consumer's product preferences and recreational activities, usually in a specific geographical area.
 The Auraria Library has a number of Marketing Databases, all of which can be found on our Database List, and many of these can provide that kind of information (along with many other kinds of marketing data, such as Demographics).
-See below for the name of a database from that list that is especially good for lifestyle searches, Claritas 360!
-However, this database can be difficult to understand and search, so instructions are below how how to use it.
-The example below shows you how to do a lifestyle search in Claritas 360, but only for one kind of product.
-If you choose to do another kind of lifestyle search in this database, i.e. to search for something else, somewhere else, just change the product and geographical indicators below.
+See below for the names of 2 databases from that list that are especially good for lifestyle searches, Claritas 360 (for U.S. marketing) and Passport (for international marketing)!
+However, these databases can be difficult to understand and search, so instructions are below how how to use them.
+The examples below show you how to do a lifestyle search in Claritas 360 and Passport, but only for one kind of product.
+If you choose to do another kind of lifestyle search in these databases, i.e. to search for something else, somewhere else, just change the product and geographical indicators in each database (which are indicated below).
 NOTE: for more psychographic resources see the Demographic tab above!

 Claritas 360 (through SRDS)